TzahiBHM/LinuxScanIP/README.md

 # LinuxScanIP
-## scan your used ip addresses of your organization
+## Scan your used ip addresses of your organization

-* 1
+* This tool build to display all used ip addresses in your home or your organization
+* The tool find inet and netmask address and send ping to all of ip's and print them if there are used
+* All of used ip's will be written in log text file
+* Working only linux OS and tried in ubuntu 20.04